-6 Election/Appointment of Local Representatives
+5 Election/Appointment of Local Representatives

-- 6.1 Local Representatives are not Association employees, but are appointed or elected for a specified local constituency.
-The term of appointment, constituency, the process for any contested election and other terms for Local Representatives shall be determined by Council. - 6.2 In cases where there are no nominations for the post of Local Representative and other areas where the Association needs local representation the Association will operate a system by which prospective Local Representatives are self-nominated and seconded by at least one other Association member.
-Only when there is more than one nomination within the area will there be a requirement for an election. - 6.3 All Local Representatives will be expected to complete an accreditation training day within a reasonable time of being elected or appointed. - 6.5 The accreditation of Local Representative will cover a period of three years after which the Local Representative will be expected to go through a re-accreditation process. - 6.6 The role and responsibilities of Local Representatives is given in appendix J.
+- 5.1 Local Representatives are not Association employees, but are appointed or elected for a specified local constituency.
+The term of appointment, constituency, the process for any contested election, the accreditation process and other terms for Local Representatives shall be determined by Council.
+All Local Representatives will be expected to complete accreditation within a reasonable time of being elected or appointed.
+The accreditation of Local Representative will cover a period of four years after which the Local Representative will be expected to go through a re-accreditation process - 5.2 In cases where there are no nominations for the post of Local Representative and other areas where the Association needs local representation the Association will operate a system by which prospective Local Representatives are self-nominated and seconded by at least one other Association member.
+In cases where there is more than one nomination, consideration will be given to the possibility of sharing the role, or alternatively, of holding an election.

+- 5.3 Should an election be required voting will be conducted by the Association's headquarters team.
+Candidates shall be entitled to produce an election statement of no more than 150 words. - 5.4 The role and responsibilities of Local Representatives is given in appendix J.